 Factoria Mall is not quite as polished as many other shopping centers in the Seattle area.
 However, if you seek an affordable mall to go back-to-school or holiday shopping, Factoria Mall can be a fine place to go.
 It is anchored by Target, Old Navy, TJ Maxx, DSW, and Nordstrom.

 Stores like IZOD, Coach, Under Armour, Factory Brand Shoes, and more offer very good deals and marked-down merchandise.
 Other shops at North Bend don’t seem much cheaper than non-outlet stores.
 You should also browse the Banana Republic Factory Store, Eddie Bauer Outlet, Nike Factory Store, or Gymboree Outlet.

 Northgate Mall is convenient to those living in north Seattle and has many affordable stores.
 The mall is anchored by Macy’s, Nordstrom, DSW, JCPenney, and Forever 21.
 Northgate is not a huge mall, but has a fair number of mid-level stores.Continue to 13 of 13 below.

 13 of 13

 Redmond Town Center is an outdoor mall.
-It is anchored by stores such as REI, Bed Bath and Beyond, Macy’s, and Microsoft.
+It is bookended by stores such as REI, Bed Bath and Beyond, and Macy’s.
 A nice range of restaurants includes Claim Jumper, Spazzo Italian Grill, and Pinkabella Cupcakes.
-A Marriott and Residence Inn are located in the complex too.
+Marriott and Residence Inns are located in the complex too.